Best Time to Visit the Seychelles

 No matter the season, the temperature in the Seychelles rarely dips below 23 degrees Celsius, with an average of around 27 degrees year-round.
 Talk about paradise!
 You can thank its proximity to the equator for this awesome climate.

-These ideal months leave guests with a fantastic opportunity to luxuriate in uncrowded hotels booked at much better rates.
+April through May and October through November leave guests with a fantastic opportunity to luxuriate in uncrowded hotels booked at much better rates.
 At the same time, tourists are still able to participate in all the activities (i.e. sunbathing, snorkeling, fishing, diving, surfing, and kayaking) they've come all this way to experience.

 If you're looking for value, May is your best bet.
 Not only is the weather dry and lacking in humidity, but fewer tourists populate the luxuriously sandy shores during this month.
 Southeasterly winds bring a much-welcomed breeze to help cut the heat and humidity while offering optimal conditions for surfing, sailing, and windsurfing.